kenjasim/vngen/README.md

 * Data persistence
 * RestApi server mode for remote connection.
 * Log management
-* Supported on Linux only (plans for macos support with hvf virtualisation)
+* Supported on Linux only

 <!-- omit in toc -->
 ## Table of Contents